VazkiiMods/Botania/README.md

 * Launch the server with the argument `-Dfabric-api.gametest=1`.
 * Use `./gradlew runGameTest`.
 (Github Actions does this)

 After running tests headlessly, the testing world will be saved to `run/world`.
-Copy this directory into `run/saves` and it will appear as a save file in singleplayer
+Copy this directory into `run/saves` and it will appear as a save file in singleplayer.